 While traditional denim jeans are as popular as ever, they have a few “flaws” that can make them less-than-ideal for travel.
 They can become too warm in destinations where the heat can soar, and they’re slow to dry if you get them wet for some reason.

-Travel jeans, however, consists of materials – such as lightweight spandex blends – that are breathable, wick moisture, and have a nice stretch to them.
-And, they’re still very durable, just like denim jeans.
+Travel jeans, however, consist of materials – such as lightweight spandex blends – that are breathable, wick moisture, and have a nice stretch to them; and, they’re still very durable, just like denim jeans.

 2. Performance travel pants